trivediayush/ImageBloom/README.md

 4. Start the application with `npm start`.

 ## Usage
-After starting the application, simply click the on search button ad type image name to display new high-resolution images.
+After starting the application, simply click the on search button and type image name to display new high-resolution images.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.